-I have an orchestral audition coming up in a few weeks so I thought I would share some of the tips and hints I have learned over my many years of playing the violin.
+I have (update: had – it was cancelled, sigh) an orchestral audition coming up in a few weeks so I thought I would share some of the audition advice I have learned over my many years of playing the violin.
 I have scoured the interwebs for audition advice and have found some great stuff.
 There is a lot of material out there, plus my own experiences, but I’ll try to be as concise as possible.
-Here is my best audition advice for violinists.
+Here are my best tips for violinists.

 My First Audition